 And finally, external mentoring creates a level of realism that wouldn't exist in theoretical learning or internal exercises as it brings tangible deliverables for real causes.
 By bringing this realism into the mix, it's possible to create a 'high stakes environment' that leads to a more engaging and applicable learning environment, which in turn provides effective and rapid opportunities for learning and development.
 This was another area that was hugely influential for PepsiCo, which was highlighted by Jennifer Stevens, L&D Manager for PepsiCo Europe, who said “Ethical Angel enabled us to have real situations and work with them, and the fact that they were real meant that we could make a real difference and positively impact someone.
 A lot of the leaders that took part commented on how much they enjoyed that they were being a force for good”.

 So, we come back to the question that we started with in this article.
-Are your future leaders getting enough leadership opportunities?
+Are your future leaders getting enough leadership development opportunities?
 Based on many normal business structures, the answer is probably no. That is an unfortunate reality of the structure of business.
 However, PepsiCo has shown that by embracing innovation and taking a different approach to training, it is possible to overcome this and provide future leaders with valuable exposure to situations they will have to deal with as they climb the corporate ladder.

 To find out more about how PepsiCo was able to harness the power of experiential learning for their future leaders, download the full case study.